Bruh-Codes/yieldXFI/README.md

-# xfiCredit
+# yieldXFI

-## Decentralized Borrowing and Lending Protocol for CrossFi Hackathon

-xfiCredit is a decentralized borrowing and lending protocol built for the CrossFi Hackathon.
-It aims to provide a secure and efficient platform for users to lend and borrow digital assets, delegate tokens to generate yields, and swap tokens across multiple EVM-compatible chains, including Arbitrum, Base, Binance Smart Chain (BSC), Fantom, and zkSync.
+yieldXFI is a decentralized finance (DeFi) protocol that allows users to stake assets, earn yield, and borrow against their collateral.
+This monorepo contains both the frontend application and the Solidity smart contracts.

+## Project Structure

+- `apps/yieldXFI`: The Next.js frontend application.
+- `solidity`: The Hardhat project containing the Solidity smart contracts.

 ## Getting Started

-To get started with this project, follow these steps:

 ### Prerequisites